Calculating the Area of a Circle for Conduit Fill Math

 While most conductors are round, real-world raceway calculations can involve other factors.

-- Circular Mil Area vs. Cross-Sectional Area: The NEC also provides conductor area in circular mil area (CMA) in Chapter 9, Table 8.
-It’s vital not to confuse this with the square inch area used for conduit fill.
-CMA is used for engineering calculations like determining ampacity and for inputs into a voltage drop calculator.
-For conduit fill math, always use the area in square inches from Table 5.
+- Circular Mil Area vs. Cross-Sectional Area: The NEC provides conductor area values in square inches (for conduit fill) and also uses circular mil area for conductor ampacity and engineering calculations.
+It’s vital not to confuse these: for conduit fill math, always use the area in square inches from the Chapter 9 area tables.

 Using Tools: Conduit Fill Charts and Calculators